caep2015/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-TIY Week 3, Project: Build a functioning calculator website using JavaScript
+TIY Week 3, Weekly Project: Build a functioning calculator website using JavaScript

 # Build a Calculator